cake-contrib/Cake.Prca.Website/input/docs/extending/issue-provider/rule-url-resolving.md

 Title: Implementing rule URL resolving
 Description: Instructions how to implement rule URL resolving.
 ---
-For cases where additional logic is required to determine the URL for a rule, the `Cake.Prca` assembly provides the [BaseRuleDescription] and [BaseRuleUrlResolver] classes for simplifying implementation of providing URLs linking to site providing information about issues.
+For cases where additional logic is required to determine the URL for a rule, the `Cake.Issue` addin provides the [BaseRuleDescription] and [BaseRuleUrlResolver] classes for simplifying implementation of providing URLs linking to site providing information about issues.

 ## Implementing RuleUrlResolver